Poisonous Plants to Keep Away from Pets

 - Respiratory problems

-If you discover any of these is a plant you own which you can’t bear to part with, then consider alternative safety measures.
-Perhaps keep your plant in a high up out of reach place for your dog, or an out-of-bounds room for your cat.
+If you discover any of these is a plant you own yet you can’t bear to part with, then consider alternative safety measures.
+Before you buy a dog or cat, ensure that you keep your plant in a high up out of reach place for your dog, or an out-of-bounds room for your cat.

-If you discover your pet’s eaten a poisonous plant call your vet right away.
+If you discover your pet’s eaten a poisonous plant, call your vet right away.
 Always keep their emergency number on your phone in case it’s after hours.
-Keep tabs on symptoms and take a photo of the plant to show your vet plus advise your thoughts on how much may’ve been consumed.
+Keep tabs on symptoms and take a photo of the plant.
+This way you can show it to your vet.
+If you can, also tell them how much of the plant you think your pet has eaten.

-If you’re worried about the costs of vet treatments for accidents, know that all our pet insurance plans include these.
-As a result, your bills will be reduced so you can worry about your pet, not your pocket.
+If you’re worried about the costs of vet treatments for accidents, know all our pet insurance plans include these.
+Your bills will be drastically reduced so you can worry about your pet, not your pocket.
+Don’t wait for accidents to happen, get your plan today – click below to get started.